Zero Moment of Truth (ZMOT) – Shoppers access multiple information sources before deciding.

 Step 3 – Product experience

 After purchasing, the consumer took the product home and experienced it.
 Then good or bad they shared those experiences with friends and family.
 This is known as the second moment of truth.

-In fact if you put this into perspective, a recent survey carried out by Shopper Science using 5000 shoppers found that the average person looked at no less than 10.4 sources of information before they finally made a ‘buying’ decision.
-This method of ‘pre shopping’ is known as the ‘zero moment of truth‘ and applies to many products and services across a wide area of the market.
+If you put this into perspective, a recent survey carried out by Shopper Science using 5000 shoppers found that the average person looked at no less than 10.4 sources of information before they finally made a ‘buying’ decision.
+This method of ‘pre-shopping’ is known as the ‘zero moment of truth‘ and applies to many products and services across a wide area of the market.
 This is the pivotal point that can turn an indecisive visitor into a decisive buyer, so it cannot be underestimated.

 So how does “Zero Moment of Truth” affect marketers?

 The zero moment of truth is probably the most important aspect of the ‘buying cycle’ and the best SEO/marketingcompanies will plan campaigns based around this.
-WSI is one such company so if you really want to turn your online visitors into cash paying buyers then contact WSI to discuss your internet marketing needs.
+WSI is one such company so if you want to turn your online visitors into cash-paying buyers then contact ePresence to discuss your internet marketing needs.